 Frederic Chastro of Sōma's restaurant in Antwerp will represent Benelux with his winning dish of Belgian rabbit roll, offal and brain, with organic endives and a rich sauce based on dark beer.
 'The Godfather of Belgian Cuisine,’ chef Peter Goossens, will guide him on his journey up to and including the Grand Finale.

-Benjamin Mauroy-Langlais, chef de Partie from Automne in Montréal will represent Canada with his winning dish of smoked eel and celeriac entitled ‘Spring in Kamouraska.’
+Benjamin Mauroy-Langlais, chef de cuisine from Le Mousso in Montréal will represent Canada with his winning dish of smoked eel and celeriac entitled ‘Spring in Kamouraska.’
 Chef Riccardo Bertolino from Maison Boulud, Montréal, will tutor him in the months leading up to the Grand Finale.